BLOG

 Most resumes are 1-2 pages long.
 This is enough for the hiring manager to understand whether the candidate is a good fit for the company.
 Most modern resumes are tailored, which means that you remove irrelevant jobs and training thus making the document even more concise.

 A sample CV always takes multiple pages.
 When it comes to CVs, more is always better.
-Since an international CV needs to presents all academic activities and engagement of the candidate, it can exceed 5 pages, and this is considered a norm.
+Since the CV should presents all academic activities and employment history of the candidate, it can exceed 10 pages, and this is considered a norm.

 The format